Chris Paul NBA Playoffs Player Props: Suns vs. Clippers

 Chris Paul Insights vs. the Clippers

-- This season, Chris Paul has made 5.0 shots from the floor per game, which adds up to 8.5% of his team's total makes.
+- This season, Chris Paul has made five shots from the floor per game, which accounts for 8.5% of his team's total makes.

-- This season, he's accounted for 9.8% of his team's three-pointers made, averaging 1.7 per game.
+- He's taken 4.4 threes per game, or 9.8% of his team's shots from beyond the arc this season.

-- The Suns rank 19th in possessions per game with 101.4.
-His opponents, the Clippers, have one of the slowest tempos with 101 possessions per contest.
+- Paul's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Clippers are one of the league's slowest with 101 possessions per contest.

-- The Clippers are the 12th-best defensive squad in the NBA, giving up 113.1 points per game.
+- On the glass, the Clippers are 13th in the NBA, giving up 43.1 rebounds per contest.

-- The Clippers allow 43.1 rebounds per game, ranking 13th in the league.
+- In terms of assists, the Clippers are 10th in the NBA, allowing 25 per game.

-- Looking at 3-pointers, the Clippers have allowed 12.2 makes per game, 12th in the league.
+- In terms of 3-pointers, the Clippers are ranked 12th in the NBA, allowing 12.2 makes per game.

 Chris Paul vs. the Clippers